 Oh…and I was on the drugs for 25 years…a monstrous cocktail of ALL the classes of psych drugs at higher than what is considered maximum therapeutic doses.
-So yeah…I’m your worst case scenario…in the above article…and yeah, my outcome was also pretty worst case scenario for some time…and I’ve found healing that blows my mind daily… everyday, my mind is blown away by what amazing healing machines we are.
+So yeah…I’m your worst case scenario…in the above article (from another site)…and yeah, my outcome was also pretty worst case scenario for some time…and I’ve found healing that blows my mind daily… everyday, my mind is blown away by what amazing healing machines we are.
 Amazing creatures of nature…part and parcel of all that is around us.

 Also, PTSD, from forced treatment is also part of my history…that can also be transformed…it’s not an easy thing to do and I’m sorry that so many others have been subject to such violence.
 PTSD from being heinously sick (with the actual psychiatric drug withdrawal syndrome) continues to be slowly transformed for me as well…once the trajectory is obvious there is some joy in the process even while some issues remain.